Study Module in IP Law

 S1 and S2 = Hanken's summer semesters, teaching during the summer

-The application period for the study module IP Law on MSc level starts during the spring of 2020.
-The electronic form will be available on this site 15 April 2020 at 12 noon.
+The registration period for the study module IP Law on MSc level starts during the spring of 2021.
+The electronic form will be available on this site 15 April 2021.

 If you wish to gain access to the study module through the "cooperation studies quota" you need to prove that you are registered as present at a university or university of applied sciences for the whole academic year: also enclose a scanned copy of your stamped certificate of enrollment.
 The scanned copies cannot be older than 3 months.